Grakcu Sai Mai United F.C.: History

 At the beginning of the 2011 campaign, the club once again changed name to Thanyaburi United after being bought by a Korean national, dropping all ties with Rose Asia in the process.

 In 2012, the club were taken over by Air Force United F.C. to be used as their feeder team.
 Their name was changed to Grakcu Looktabfah.

-In 2018, The club change the name to Grakcu Sai Mai United F.C. due to change the ground to Grakcu United stadium that located on Sai Mai District in Bangkok.
+In 2018, The club changed the name to Grakcu Sai Mai United F.C. and changed the ground's name to Grakcu United stadium because it is located in Sai Mai District in Bangkok.